VerRan/ads_agents_demo/README.md

 4. Initiate the analysis
 5. Review the video content understanding and classification results
 6. (Optional) Ask follow-up questions about the video content
+7. Export or save the analysis results for reporting

 ## Troubleshooting